ldutoit/2020-spring-school-GBS/sessions/denovo_assembly.md

   • There are a number of <...> followed by a comment starting by `#` that tells you what should be there, fill in your job script.

-  • Once you are done, save it and run it using
+  • Once you are done, save it.
+Then run it using:

     sbatch denovojob.sh

  • You can check what is the status of your job using

     squeue -u <yourusername>

+ • We used a few basic options of sbatch, time, memory and ... .
+In reality, there are many many more options, have a quick look at sbatch --help out of interest.
+NeSI also has its own handy guide on how to submit a job [here](https://support.nesi.org.nz/hc/en-gb/articles/360000684396-Submitting-your-first-job).

- • Once this place is empty, your job ran and what would have printed to your screen is into denovo.out.
+• Once `squeue` is empty, your job ran and what would have printed to your screen is into denovo.out.
 That should take about 30mn to run, so in the meantime, sit back and relax, we are getting to lunch!

-### Getting the data from our run together,
+### Analysing the data from our collaborative optimisation

 5. Examine the Stacks log and output files when execution is complete.
-It should be in output_denovo
+It should be in `output_denovo`

     • After processing all the individual samples through ustacks and before creating the catalog with cstacks, denovo_map.pl   will print a [table containing the depth of coverage](http://catchenlab.life.illinois.edu/stacks/manual/#cov) of  each sample.
 Find this table in the log, what were the depths of coverage?